nasx/acm-ark/README.md

-# Generating kubeconfigs for oc/kubectl Access to Managed Clusters Proxied through ACM Hub
+# Enabling API access to Private Managed Clusters via ACM Cluster Proxy Addon

 Use case: I have an OpenShift cluster managed by ACM but have no direct access to the managed cluster API.
 I want to run oc/kubectl commands against the managed cluster.